 Each WSC/HSC/TSC unit has one compressor connected to a condenser and evaporator.
-The chillers use refrigerant R-134a and operate at a positive pressure over the entire operation range so no purge system is required.
+The chillers use R-134a or R-513A refrigerant and operate at a positive pressure over the entire operation range so no purge system is required.